cosmo-team/cosmo/README.md

 If you want to construct a [Succinct de Bruijn Graph][succ] where the nodes are k-mers, you will need to run [DSK][dsk] with k set to k+1.
 E.g. using output from `$ dsk <input_file> 27` will actually build a 26-dimension de Bruijn graph.

+*Note: Both even and odd k values should work with this assembler due to our loop-immune traversal.*

 Furthermore, most de Bruijn graph based assemblers add edges between *all* nodes that overlap.
-We are taking k-mer counter output for our edges, so we only have edges that were directly represented in the read set (this makes more sense to us, though).
-I may add support for the standard way in the future.
+Instead, we are taking the k-mers as our edges (of two k-1-length nodes), so we only have edges that were *directly represented in the read set* (this makes more sense to us, though, as it reduces unnecessary branching).
+I may add support for the standard way in the future if anyone wants it (it would be similar to the dummy edge adding code).

 ### Graph Traversal

-The traversal strategy is currently fairly primitive.
-We only output the unitigs (paths between branches).
+We currently only output the unitigs (paths between branching nodes).
-Unlike [Minia][minia] (for example), we don't treat each node as equal to its reverse complement (each way has their pros and cons).
-In fact, this is actually wrong :/ we need to fix the way it handles reverse complements.

 ## Compilation